GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

 1. When the cron job is triggered, Cloud Scheduler calls a Cloud Function with the payload.
 1. Each time the function is triggered, it does the following:
-    1. The Idle VM Recommender is queried for a list of idle Compute Engine instances.
+    1. Queries the Idle VM Recommender for a list of idle Compute Engine instances.
-    1. The list is filtered for instances that have the target label.
+    1. Filters the list for instances that have the target label.
     1. Iterates through the instances and does the following:
-        *   If the Cloud Scheduler configuration included the label `action=stop`, then the target is immediately stopped and the recommendation status is set to
+        *   If the Cloud Scheduler configuration includes the label `action=stop`, then the target is immediately stopped and the recommendation status is set to
             `SUCCEEDED`.
-        *   If the Cloud Scheduler configuration included the label `action=delete`, then the target is immediately deleted and the recommendation status is set to `SUCCEEDED`.
+        *   If the Cloud Scheduler configuration includes the label `action=delete`, then the target is immediately deleted and the recommendation status is set to `SUCCEEDED`.
         *   Otherwise, the label `delete=true` is applied to the instance and the recommendation status is set to `CLAIMED`.

 By default, potential idle instances are only labeled.
 You can obtain the list of labeled instances by checking recommendation status or searching for instances with the label.

 ## Costs